Why writing to Just One Buyer is Bad Advice

 CIO, CTO, Board Member, COO

-They want to know: “Does this align with strategy?”
+They want to know: “Does this align with our strategy?”

 Take a look at Vieve's copy, while each one might feel like a different story, all of them come back to one narrative arc - and one key message (long lasting makeup).